DarkAssassin23/Simple_Shell/README.md

-# tsh shell
+# Simple shell

-This is a simple Unix shell program.
+This is a simple shell program meant to replicate the basics of a unix shell.

 About
 -------